How to compare strings in Java?

 == performs a reference equality check, whether the 2 objects (strings in this case) refer to the same object in the memory.

-The equals() method will check whether the contents or the states of 2 objects are the same.
+The equals() method (as I write before) will check whether the contents or the states of the 2 objects are the same.
 I.e. Compared string contains the same sequence of characters.

 Obviously == is faster, but will (might) give false results in many cases if you just want to tell if 2 Strings hold the same text.

-Why are both lines prints true?
-String literals created without null are stored in the String pool in the special area of JVM heap.
+Why are both lines’ prints true?
+String literals created without null are stored in the String pool in the special area of the JVM heap.
 So both s1 and s2 point to the same object in the pool.

 If you create a String object using the new keyword a separate space is allocated to it on the heap.